StephanThierry/OpenVPNrelay/README.md

 * Enter public IP - Accept default port - Select DNS Google

 The installation will tell you where the client certificate is located.
-Copy that to a local text file on your workstation `MyConnection.ovpn`
+Copy that to a local .ovpn file on your workstation `MyConnection.ovpn`

 **Setup iptables:**